Prof David Newbery, CBE, FBA

-Educated at Cambridge with degrees in Mathematics and Economics, he has managed research projects on utility privatisation and regulation, electricity restructuring and market design, transmission access pricing and has active research on market integration, transmission planning and finance, climate change policies, and the design of energy policy and energy taxation.
-Occasional economic advisor to Ofgem, Ofwat, and ORR, former member of the Competition Commission and chairman of the Dutch Electricity Market Surveillance Committee, he is currently a member of Ofgem’s Network Innovation Competition, a member of the Panel of Technical Experts offering quality assurance to DECC on the delivery of the UK’s Electricity Market Reform and the Deputy Independent Member of the Single Electricity Market of Ireland.
+Prof David Newbery, CBE, FBA is a Fellow of the British Academy and of the Econometric Society.
+He was President of the European Economic Association, 1996 and President of the International Association for Energy Economics, 2013.
+Educated at Cambridge with degrees in Mathematics and Economics, he has managed research projects on utility privatisation and regulation, road pricing, transition in central Europe, electricity restructuring and market design, transmission access pricing and has active research on market integration, transmission planning and finance, climate change policies, and the design of energy policy and energy taxation.
+Occasional economic advisor to Ofgem, Ofwat, and ORR, former member of the Competition Commission, Chairman of the Dutch Electricity Market Surveillance Committee, and member of the Panel of Technical Experts offering quality assurance to DECC on the delivery of the UK’s electricity market, he is currently an independent member of the Single Electricity Market Committee of the island of Ireland, and a panel member of Ofgem’s Network Innovation Competition.
+His books include Privatization, Restructuring and Regulation of Network Utilities, and with Joe Stiglitz, The Theory of Commodity Price Stabilization: A Study in the Economics of Risk.

 Alex graduated in 1986 in Classics from Oxford University before joining Samuel Montagu, the UK merchant bank, now part of HSBC Investment Bank.